Tue May 8thDOJ Intensifies Focus on Healthcare Fraud

 The federal government claims that improper Medicare payments cost taxpayers billions of dollars.
 For this reason, law enforcement targets medical professionals and organizations in Medicare fraud investigations heavily, often ensnaring innocent parties who made a simple error.
 In the meantime, an investigation can disrupt a busy practice and may damage the reputation of the professionals who dedicate their lives to healing patients.
 Overzealous prosecution of health care fraud cases may jeopardize a doctor’s medical license or result in a long jail sentence.

-We are aggressive trial lawyers based in Alexandria, Virginia, but practice nationwide, who do not back down from law enforcement and prosecutors.
 We ensure FBI agents are following the law during a Medicare fraud investigation and we hold prosecutors to their heavy burden of proving accusations beyond a reasonable doubt.

 Under political pressure from Congress since the financial crisis in 2008, the FBI has dedicated immense resources to investigate mortgage fraud.
 This typically occurs within three categories: fraud for housing, fraud for profit, or fraud for criminal enterprise.
 The most common mortgage fraud is lending money at subprime rates despite the high risk of default.
 The mortgages are then packaged for sale in the securities market.
 If you are facing federal charges on mortgage fraud or similarly related schemes, contacting a mortgage fraud lawyer is the first step.
 The attorneys at Binnall Law Group are committed to assist you as you navigate the potentially challenging road ahead and will use all resources available to protect your rights.